sdr-enthusiasts/docker-piaware/README.md

 * All processes are logged to the container's stdout, and can be viewed with `docker logs [-f] container`.
 * `lighttpd` (which provides SkyAware & SkyAware978) is configured to not log (except for a startup message on container start)

-## Note about dump978

-`dump978` and its prerequisites (SoapySDR) compile in this docker image, however I don't have a suitable RTLSDR radio I can use to test this with.
-The FlightAware Pro Stick Plus Blue that I own has a 1090MHz bandpass filter built in, so it is basically useless for 978MHz.
-Furthermore, 978MHz is not yet used by aircraft in Australia.
-If anyone lives where 978MHz is used and wants to work on this project to include support for dump978, please get in touch!
-If you're interested in testing this yourself, the `dump978` binaries provided by [flightaware/dump978](https://github.com/flightaware/dump978) are included in the image, but for now you will have to run them manually.

-* `/usr/local/bin/dump978-fa`
-* `/usr/lib/piaware/helpers/faup978`
-* `/usr/local/bin/skyaware978`

 ## Getting help